BA History & Economics | Preliminary Examination - Course Handbook

 For more information, please see: Introductory Economics (ox.ac.uk)

-An additional sequence of Elementary Mathematical Methods classes is provided by the Economics Department for students who have not previously studied mathematics beyond GCSE level or the equivalent.
+An additional sequence of Introduction to Mathematical Methods classes is provided by the Economics Department for students who have not previously studied mathematics beyond GCSE level or the equivalent.
 Tutors will sign their students up for these.
 This material is not separately examined.
 It is designed to help students who need it to acquire the mathematical skills needed to sit the Introductory Economics paper.

 Studied in one of four periods, this is a paper in non-British Isles History, which combines the study of an extended period with geographical range.
-It is approached more thematically than British Isles History, with an emphasis on the conceptual categories – of gender, economy, culture, state and religion – which enable us to understand both what past societies have had in common and where they have differed:
+It is approached more thematically than British Isles History, with an emphasis on the conceptual categories – of gender, economy, culture, state and religion – which enable us to understand both what past societies have had in common and where they have differed.

 Course information for each of the period options available can be found at: https://canvas.ox.ac.uk/courses/22234/pages/ewp-paper-options?module_item_id=209521